 At the time of writing, Mintos has more than 215,000loans outstanding in the primary market and 94,000 on the secondary market from 56 loan originators in 29 countries.

 Besides that, they have paid over €160 million to investors in interest.
 Not bad, right?

 Below you can see the loans funded, which is a great metric to see the growth of Mintos over time.

 Since they could grow their platform so much and get a great reputation in the peer-to-peer world, Mintos is a profitable company.
-They are not only turning over huge amounts of loans given out, but they are pocketing a piece of the pie.
+They are not only turning over huge amounts of loans, but they are also pocketing a piece of the pie.

 How Mintos Works

 Mintos is a marketplace for loans, meaning that several loan originators bring their loans to Mintos and sell it on the marketplace.
 This means Mintos does not issue their loans, and they do not put their own money in those loans.

 Loan originators pre-fund the loans before selling them on the Mintos marketplace.
 The part that loan originators are investing in those loans is referred to as ‘skin in the game.’
 This is a requirement from Mintos to the loan originators to ensure they issue valid loans.

 The loan originators are very important in the Mintos structure.
 They provide a lot of information per loan originator.
 They even analyze them and give them a score based on the risk.
 This enables you to analyze the loan originators and only invest in the ones you feel comfortable with.

 Why Is Mintos So Great?